-GASB Statement No. 87, "Leases", established a single model for lease accounting based on the concept that leases are a financing of a "right-to-use" underlying asset.
-This statement requires a lessee to recognize a lease liability and an intangible right-to-use lease asset and a lessor to recognize a lease receivable and a deferred inflow of resources.
-The requirements of GASB Statement No. 87 are effective for the Corporation's fiscal year ended December 31, 2022.
-The Corporation has completed its evaluation of the financial impact of GASB Statement No. 87 and determined that the implementation of this standard was not required as it did not have a material impact on its financial statements.
+GASB Statement No. 96, "Subscription-Based Information Technology Arrangements (SBITA's)", established a single model for SBITA accounting based on the concept that SBITA's are a financing of a "right-to-use" underlying asset.
+This statement requires a subscriber to recognize a subscription liability and an intangible right-to-use subscription asset.
+The requirements of GASB Statement No. 96 are effective for the Corporation's fiscal year ended December 31, 2023.
+The Corporation has completed its evaluation of the financial impact of GASB Statement No. 96 and determined that the implementation of this standard was not required as it did not have a material impact on its financial statements.